zavolanlab/mirflowz/README.md

 Now that your virtual environment is set up and the workflow is deployed and tested, you can go ahead and run the workflow on your samples.

 ### Preparing inputs

 It is suggested to have all the input files for a given run (or hard links pointing to them) inside a dedicated directory, for instance under the _MIRFLOWZ_ root directory.
-This way, it is easier to keep the data together, set up Singularity access to them and reproduce analyses.
+This way, it is easier to keep the data together, set up Apptainer access to them and reproduce analyses.

 #### 1. Prepare a sample table

 Refer to `test/test_files/sample_table.tsv` to know what this file must look like, or use it as a template.

 ```bash
 touch path/to/your/sample/table.tsv
 ```
 > Fill the sample table according to the following requirements:
 >
 > - `sample`.
 Arbitrary name for the miRNA sequencing library.
 > - `sample_file`.
 Path to the miRNA sequencing library file.
 The path must be